BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Testing_a_Bitcoin_Script.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Bitcoin Scripting allows for considerable new control over Bitcoin transactions, but it's all somewhat abstract.
 How do you actually turn that theoretical Bitcoin Script into functional Bitcoin code?
-The first answer is to test it ... but unfortunately that answer isn't as easy as it seems.
+The first answer is to test it ... but unfortunately testing is pretty is a category that's pretty underserved right now, which means that this section mainly focuses on hopefuly futures.

 ## Get the Code Right